 The good news?
 You don’t always have to eat these high-acidic fruits to get the vitamin C your body needs.
 Cantaloupe, for example, is one of the best natural sources of vitamin C, and with a pH (6.13 – 6.58) it’s much less acidic than many other fruits with similar vitamin content.
 Honeydew melons, watermelon and bananas are also good choices for this reason.
 Just be aware that fruits in the form of juices, wine, jams and jellies – or when canned or frozen – are still acidic in nature.

 What Is Dental Erosion?

-As hard as tooth enamel is, the high acid content in many fruits and fruit juices can cause it to weaken and demineralize over time.
-These softened areas of enamel may then become discolored, sensitive to extreme temperatures or even sweet foods, and eventually decay and need special types of repair.
-The calcium in saliva can help strengthen enamel, according to the Academy of General Dentistry (AGD), but when the environment in your mouth is too acidic, remineralization will not occur.
+As hard as tooth enamel is, the high acid content in many fruits and fruit juices can cause it to weaken and demineralise over time.
+These softened areas of enamel may then become discoloured, sensitive to extreme temperatures or even sweet foods, and eventually decay and need special types of repair.
+The calcium in saliva can help strengthen enamel, according to the Academy of General Dentistry (AGD), but when the environment in your mouth is too acidic, remineralisation will not occur.

 Preventing Enamel Erosion

 You don’t have to give up fruit in order to prevent erosion.
 Here are a simple few tips to keep your teeth healthy while maintaining your vitamin C requirement: